Brendan Flynn

 Research interest(s)/area of expertise

-IR theory; security studies; U.S.-China relations; Taiwan; History of political thought
+IR theory; security studies; U.S.-China relations; Taiwan

 Education